neutronjs/neutron/README.md

 ## 🚀 Overview

-This CLI was developed to help developers create new react projects with [Redux](https://github.com/reduxjs/redux) + [Duck Pattern](https://github.com/erikras/ducks-modular-redux).
+Neutron is a CLI developed to help developers create new react projects with [Redux](https://redux.js.org/) + [Redux Saga](https://redux-saga.js.org/) and offers well-structured code standardization.

 #### Templates and Scaffolding